AnimuAPI/Credits/README.md

 ## Credits
-[Mai](https://github.com/maisans-maid/Mai) : Waifus data are taken from their repository.
+[Mai](https://github.com/maisans-maid/Mai) : Some of the Waifus data are taken from their repository.